 If surgery is not right for you, our medically managed weight loss program can help you meet your goals.

 Because every insurance policy is unique, it is important that you thoroughly understand your Certificate of Coverage to know exactly what is and is not covered through your plan.
 Get in touch with your provider to get the details of your plan.
 If your insurance plan does not cover bariatric surgery and associated fees, a separate, comprehensive, self-pay package is available.

 - Talk to people who have had bariatric surgery.

-- Write down your reasons for having bariatric surgery and outline your plans to maintain your weight loss after surgery.
+- Write down your reasons for having bariatric surgery and outline your plans to maintain your weight loss after bariatric surgery.

-- Start a journal in which you record how you feel now, the challenges you face, and the things you hope to be able to do after bariatric surgery.
+- Start a journal in which you record how you feel now, the challenges you currently face, and the things you hope to be able to do after bariatric surgery.

-- Attend support groups.
+- Attend bariatric support groups.

 - Ask your family and friends for their support.
 Talk to them about why you want to have bariatric surgery.
 It helps to have people behind you, waiting to help.